stuartcw/Match-Reports/2025/2025_02_12_Yokohama_F_Marinos_vs_Shanghai_Shenhua_FC.md

 #### Saulo Mineiro aka Saul Miner
 2021–2023	Yokohama FC

+#### Li Ke aka Nico Yennaris
+Shanghai Shenhua have added China PR international midfielder Li Ke to their squad in January.
+Li Ke played 23 times in the Chinese Super League for Beijing in the 2024 campaign as the club finished in fourth position.
+The England-born midfielder spent five seasons with Beijing FC, who he joined from Brentford having starting his career with Premier League giants Arsenal.

 ### Expectations:
 Note pre-match predictions, tactical observations, or personal expectations.

+* Marinos go into the New Year #1 in the group after winning their recent ACLE matches.
+* Shanghai Shenhua are currently ninth place in the eastern league standings in the AFC Champions League Elite with two rounds of group matches remaining.

 ## Match Highlights